The Fields of Athenry

-"The Fields of Athenry" is a song written in 1979 by Pete St John in the style of an Irish folk ballad.
-Set during the Great Famine of the 1840s, the lyrics feature a fictional man from near Athenry in County Galway, who stole food for his starving family and has been sentenced to transportation to the Australian penal colony at Botany Bay.
-It has become a widely known, popular anthem for Irish sports supporters.
+"The Fields of Athenry" is an Irish folk ballad written in 1979 by Pete St John.
+Set during the Great Famine of the 1840s, the song's lyrics feature a fictional man from near Athenry in County Galway, who stole food for his starving family and has been sentenced to transportation to the Australian penal colony at Botany Bay.
+It has become a popular anthem for Irish sports supporters.